Skip to content

 Collaboration Policy

-You should not copy or share complete solutions or ask others if your answer is correct (in person or via piazza/canvas).
+You should not copy or share complete solutions or ask others if your answer is correct, whether in person or via Piazza or Canvas.

-If you work with anyone on the pset (other than TAs and instructors), list their names at the top of the pset.
+If you work on the problem set with anyone other than TAs and instructors, list their names at the top of the problem set.

 AI Assistants Policy